-Christy’s Lucia (Alden built the entire production around her) is subtle, clear, immensely powerful, but never overbearing.
+"Christy’s Lucia (Alden built the entire production around her) is subtle, clear, immensely powerful, but never overbearing.
 Her coloratura voice is so perfectly controlled that we stopped listening for its pyrotechnics, and just concentrated on its drama and artistry.
-The famous Mad Scene has been more flashily spectacular, but seldom more convincing.
-Robert Harris,The Globe and the Mail - Canadian Opera Company, April 2013
+The famous Mad Scene has been more flashily spectacular, but seldom more convincing."
+Robert Harris, Globe and Mail, April 2013 - 'Lucia di Lammermoor' at the Canadian Opera Company

-I had nothing but admiration for Anna Christy’s Lucia, not just for the pain she endured in the evening’s first half, but for the way she turned her legendary mad scene into a piece of searing dramatic emotion, rather than a mere display of extraordinary vocal technique (which Christy also possesses.)
-Richard Ouzounian The Star.com - Canadian Opera Company, April 2013
+"I had nothing but admiration for Anna Christy’s Lucia, not just for the pain she endured in the evening’s first half, but for the way she turned her legendary mad scene into a piece of searing dramatic emotion, rather than a mere display of extraordinary vocal technique (which Christy also possesses.)"
+Richard Ouzounian, Toronto Star, April 2013 - 'Lucia di Lammermoor' at the Canadian Opera Company

-Praised by the New York Times as’ nimble of voice, body and spirit”, soprano Anna Christy continues to impress and delight audiences with an extraordinary blend of sparkling voice, powerful stage presence and innate musicality.
+Praised by the New York Times as “nimble of voice, body and spirit,” soprano Anna Christy continues to impress and delight audiences with an extraordinary blend of sparkling voice, powerful stage presence, and innate musicality.

 In the 2013 – 2014 season, Anna Christy will make her role debut as Gilda in Christopher Alden’s production of Rigoletto at the English National Opera.
 She will also been seen at the Lyric Opera of Kansas City as Adele in Die Fledermaus and Susanna in Le nozze di Figaro at Central City Opera . . . .
 Ms. Christy then appears in her signature role of Cunegonde in Candide at the Tanglewood Festival with the Boston Symphony Orchestra.